-Although it’s usually manageable to have a trusted relative or business associate handle the rental business, there are defined advantages of handing over your rental property business to a property management company.
+Although it’s usually manageable to have a trusted relative or business associate to handle the rental business, there are defined advantages of handing over your rental property business to a property management company.

 1. They provide a competitive valuation of the property.

 How do you price your monthly apartment rental or nightly rate on Airbnb?
-Property management companies are well-versed with the property market, including the assessed value of a rental property based on location, size, facilities, and more.
+Property management companies are well-versed with the property market, including the assessed value of a rental property based on location, size, facilities and more.

 Therefore, getting an expert in the field to manage your property business could potentially increase the asking price on your behalf.